-Key words: Causality - Epilepsy - Frailty index - Mendelian randomization - Single nucleotide polymorphism function due to the abnormal synchronization of neuronal discharges, which severely impacts an individual's overall well-being and daily functioning.
-Recognized as one of the prevalent severe neurologic afflictions, it is estimated that, annually, nearly 5 million individuals receive an epilepsy diagnosis with a current global prevalence affecting approximately 50 million people, representing 0.5% of the global disease burden.
-This condition exerts considerable demands on health care systems, contributes to premature deaths, and handicaps work productivity.
-The intricate pathophysiologic mechanisms underlying epilepsy remain elusive with a spectrum of diseases and habits, including cerebral infections, neoplasms, stress, alcohol abuse, and smoking, identified as potential risk factors for the onset of epilepsy.3-5
+Epilepsy, a complex chronic neurological condition, is marked by the sporadic interruption of cerebral function due to the abnormal synchronization of neuronal discharges, which severely impacts an individual's overall well-being and daily functioning.
+Recognized as one of the prevalent severe neurological afflictions, it is estimated that, annually, nearly 5 million individuals receive an epilepsy diagnosis, with a current global prevalence affecting approximately 50 million people, representing 0.5% of the global disease burden.
+This condition exerts considerable demands on healthcare systems, contributes to premature deaths, and handicap work productivity.
+The intricate pathophysiological mechanisms underlying epilepsy remain elusive, with a spectrum of diseases and habits, including cerebral infections, neoplasms, stress, alcohol abuse, and smoking, identified as potential risk factors for the onset of epilepsy3-5.